skywalker14017/nim-to-openai-proxy/README.md

 - Your deployment platform (Railway, Render, etc.)

 ## Contact
 Need to reach out faster?
-Add Skywalker on Discord, his username is - `Skywalker_1401`.
-He'll respond faster on Discord than Github.
+Add me on Discord, his username is - `Skywalker_1401`.
+I'll respond faster on Discord than Github.

 ## Disclaimer